PlanetScale for Postgres is here. Request early access

 By Deepthi Sigireddi |

-On behalf of the Vitess maintainers team I am pleased to announce the general availability of Vitess 7.
-Major Themes Improved SQL Support We continued to progress towards (almost) full MySQL compatibility. →
+On behalf of the Vitess maintainers team, I am pleased to announce the general availability of Vitess 7.
+Major themes include improved SQL support as we continue to progress towards (almost) full MySQL compatibility.

 By Abhi Vaidyanatha |